 It’s a simple idea.
 The more we experience and learn, the more affecting our sensations and thoughts become—if we attend to them while they happen.

 In Pasadena and its neighboring San Marino, you can get a complete aesthetic education without wandering outside their 20 square miles of dry hills and chaparral.
 What early Californians built as a winter resort for patrons in the East in the late 19th century has become a cultural center in the sometimes-incoherent Los Angeles.
 Here, we find structures built by the architects Charles and Henry Greene, Frank Lloyd Wright, and Frederick Roehrig.
 In its galleries, you can see paintings by Rembrandt and Giorgione, Claude and Degas, Matisse and Modigliani.
-It is home to Caltech, NASA’s Jet Propulsion Laboratory, and Huntington’s extensive research library that contains millions of works from as early as the 11th century.
-All of this in a suburb of 140,000 souls.
+It is home to Caltech, NASA’s Jet Propulsion Laboratory, and Huntington’s extensive research library that contains millions of works from as early as the 11th century—all of this in a suburb of 140,000 souls.